 or bad for us.
 We extracted live-saving information from the slightest shades of movement, attitude, composure, facial expression and figure of every creature we encountered.

-We interpreted intuitively every appearance crossing our way, trying to read their aims, intentions, needs, skills and powers.
+We interpreted intuitively every appearance crossing our way, trying to read its aims, intentions, needs, skills and powers.
 All these tiny elements of subconscious perception we integrated immediately into versions of mental film sequences; we choosed the most realistic one and reacted upon it with attraction or repulsion, with greed or fear, with lust or escape.
 And all these progresses we withdrew within split seconds.

 The evolvement from perception to reaction was so successful that – until today – models of interpretation gained from the constant confrontation with living creatures and natural processes of growth, transformation and decay are instinctively transferred to artefacts of any kind, operating as mostly hidden narrative extrapolations and conclusions.